National Facts

 Religion has traditionally played a large role in American society; many of the original European colonists came to America for religious reasons.
 Religion still has a major influence on American politics and culture.

-Rev. Billy Graham (1918-) has preached Christianity to live audiences of over 210 million people in more than 185 countries and territories.
+Rev. Billy Graham (1918-2018) preached Christianity to live audiences of over 210 million people in more than 185 countries and territories.
 Graham also reached hundreds of millions more through television, video, film, and webcasts.
-He has been a spiritual adviser to multiple U.S. presidents and was number 7 on Gallup's list of admired people for the 20th century.
+He was a spiritual adviser to multiple U.S. presidents and was number 7 on Gallup's list of admired people for the 20th century.

 The U.S. was the most instrumental nation in the development of the Internet, developing its predecessor, Arpanet.
 U.S. businesses control most of its infrastructure.